-Since 2019, the Office for Interprofessional Education, Research and Collaborative Practice has been developing curricula and community experiences for multiple professional programs in which students practice and learn the skills necessary to operate as high impact team members in today’s complex health landscape.
+Since 2019, the Office for Interprofessional and Interdisciplinary Education and Research has been developing curricula and community experiences for multiple professional programs in which students practice and learn the skills necessary to operate as high impact team members in today’s complex health landscape.

 In Collaborative Practice I, approximately 450 first-year health and social work students from nine professions work in interprofessional teams to complete a community-based project focused on health and well-being.
 Each student team is matched with local organizations including shelters, community development corporations, clinics, food banks and workforce development sites to complete a project that has been identified by the partner champion as important to their organization’s work and mission.
 Student teams then work with the champion over the course of an academic year to complete a deliverable that we hope will help to improve the health and well-being of individuals and communities in Northeast Ohio and beyond.